Rebecca Latimer Felton: Day as a senator

-Thomas W. Hardwick, the Governor of Georgia, was planning to run as a candidate in the next election to the US Senate, which was due in 1924.
+Thomas W. Hardwick, the governor of Georgia, was planning to run as a candidate in the next election to the U.S. Senate, which was due in 1924.
 However, the current incumbent Senator Thomas E. Watson died unexpectedly on September 26, 1922.
-As Governor, Hardwick was entitled to appoint a replacement for Watson until a special election could be arranged.
-Hardwick sought an appointee who would not be a competitor in the coming election, and to ingratiate himself with the new women voters (who had been alienated by Hardwick's opposition to the 19th Amendment).
-On October 3, Hardwick therefore selected Felton to serve as senator, because she was a well-known and respected representative of the suffrage movement.
-Congress was not expected to reconvene until after the special election, which was scheduled for November 7, so it was considered unlikely that Felton would ever be sworn in.
+As governor, Hardwick was entitled to appoint a replacement for Watson until a special election could be arranged.
+Hardwick sought an appointee who would not be a competitor in the coming election, and to ingratiate himself with the new women voters (who had been alienated by Hardwick's opposition to the Nineteenth Amendment).
+On October 3, Hardwick therefore selected Felton to serve as senator, because she was a well known and respected representative of the suffrage movement.
+Congress was not expected to reconvene until after the special election, which was scheduled for November 7, so it was considered unlikely that Felton ever would be sworn in.
 Walter F. George defeated Hardwick by 55% to 33% in the Democratic Party primary, and was elected unopposed in the special election.
 Rather than take his seat immediately when the Senate reconvened on November 21, George allowed Felton to be sworn in.
 This was due in part to persuasion by Felton and a supportive campaign launched by the white women of Georgia.
 George benefited from the gesture, by presenting himself as a friend of the suffrage movement.
 Felton thus became the first female senator, serving until George took office one day later.

 Final years

-Felton was interviewed on film in 1929, discussing her political accomplishments and her memories of witnessing part of the Trail of Tears around the year 1838.
+Felton was interviewed on film on April 9, 1929, at her home in Georgia, discussing her political accomplishments and her memories of witnessing part of the Trail of Tears around the year 1838.
+The interview was created for Fox Movietone News.
+She was a member of the Daughters of the American Revolution and the United Daughters of the Confederacy.
 Felton continued to write and lecture until her final days, finishing her book, The Romantic Story of Georgia's Women, shortly before her death in Atlanta in 1930.
 Her remains were interred in the Oak Hill Cemetery in Cartersville.